PrinceCuberdon/feedme/README.md

 FeedMe
 ======

 Django automatic RSS/ATOM builder.
-Also a multiple web search engine pinger
+Also a multiple web search engine pinger.
+This package is designed to run with the http://www.bandcochon.re web site, so, there's not `setup.py` file to build the package.

 Installation
 ------------